intranda/goobi-vocabulary-server/docs/02_data/01_creation/en.md

 For this to work, you need to have RDF compatible types created and create a schema that only consists of these types.
 The resulting vocabulary will additionally be exportable into RDF formats like RDF/XML or Turtle.

-If you used the [language and field type setup script](../../install/default_setup.sh) and the [demo vocabulary setup script](../../install/demo.sh), you will have an example of such a RDF vocabulary ready to go.
+In the [SKOS example](https://github.com/intranda/goobi-vocabulary-server/tree/develop/init-script/samples/skos) of the initialization script, an example of such an RDF vocabulary is available to you.